Reflections on God's Presence in Communion

 Leonardo da Vinci, “The Last Supper” (c.
 1495-98).
 Tempera on gesso, pitch, and mastic.

-Everyone believes in God’s omnipresence: that He is everywhere and anywhere at all times (Jeremiah 23:24).
+Vast ecclesiological differences exist among all confessing Christians worldwide.
+While differences of opinion know no bounds (Ecclesiastes 12:12), there are still fundamental theological doctrines that consistent Trinitarians share.
+Everyone believes in God’s omnipresence: that God is always everywhere and anywhere at any time (Jeremiah 23:24).
 Everyone believes in God’s local presence: that when two or more are gathered in Christ’s name, He will be among them (Matthew 18:20).
 Everyone believes in God’s personal presence: that God’s Holy Spirit indwells true believers (1 Corinthians 3:16-17).
-Everyone disagrees, however, on God’s Real Presence: Is God in the bread and wine?
-Or rather: Is the Eucharist, Lord’s Supper, or Communion truly, verily, and substantially the flesh and blood of Jesus Christ?
+Everyone disagrees, however, on God’s Real Presence: that God’s presence is in the bread and wine.
+This is no minor disagreement.
+It is almost universally considered a fundamental dividing line, especially between high church and low church ecclesiology.
+It is to this dogmatic theological position among Christians—Orthodox, Catholic, Protestant—that I wish to address.
+And to that end, I do not wish to tackle the interpretation of John 6 at this moment or the metaphysics of it all; I am solely concerned with what Scripture prioritizes as God’s presence: sacramental union or spiritual union.

 Thresholds of Holiness

-As already suggested, there are outer to inner circles of increasing divine presence that indicate thresholds of hierarchal holiness—think of it like a target—further separating the common from the holy.
+As I already hinted, there are inner to outer circles of increasing divine presence that indicate degrees or thresholds of hierarchal holiness—think of it like a target—further separating the common from the holy.
 This is well-established throughout Old Testament.
 Circles of holiness tighten inward from the world to the Holy Land, then to the Israelite camp (its peoples and culture as a holy nation and royal priesthood), then to inside the Tabernacle Courtyard, then to the Holy Place (outer chamber) inside the Tabernacle, and then to the Holy of Holies or Most Holy Place (inner chamber) where God’s presence rests on the mercy seat above the Ark of the Covenant—bullseye.

-Though anachronistic, I think this target analogy may be helpful in understanding why the archery term sin is used so often as opposed to, say, evil.
+Though anachronistic, I think this target analogy may be helpful in understanding the reason why the archery term sin is used so often as opposed to, say, evil.
 Sin means “to miss the mark” and directly corresponds to the aimlessness of the human condition without God’s actual presence (especially the rejection of it).
-Not only that, but sin, and sinners alike, could not enter the Tabernacle, especially the Most Holy Place, and participate in the immediate presence of God lest they perish (Leviticus 16:2; cf. 1 Corinthians 11:27-32).
-If I recall, the high priest’s ephod acted as holy armour, a “breastplate of righteousness” if you will, that protects the priest from dropping dead in the all-holy presence of God.
+Not only that, but sin and sinners alike could not enter the Tabernacle, especially the Most Holy Place, and participate in the immediate presence of God lest they perish (Leviticus 16:2; cf. 1 Corinthians 11:27-32).
+The High Priest, for instance, had to wear special garments and an ephod in the Tabernacle to protect him from dropping dead in the all-holy presence of God, acting as a sort of holy armour or a “breastplate of righteousness” if you will, foreshadowing God’s royal priesthood must also be clothed in Christ’s righteousness lest they perish, who is likewise our ultimate High Priest (Leviticus 16:2-13; Isaiah 61:10; Psalm 132:9; Job 29:14; Ephesians 6:14; Hebrews 4:14-16)[1].

 Upon Christ’s death however, the veil separating the Holy of Holies from the people of God was torn (Matthew 27:50-51).
 The bullseye expanded, and the inner holy circles of the Temple (or Tabernacle) became one with the holy nation and royal priesthood (1 Peter 2:9; Exodus 19:5-6; Isaiah 61:6).
-That is why everyone believes in the words of Paul: that true believers are individually and collectively the Temple of God (1 Corinthians 3:16-17, 6:19-20, 2 Corinthians 6:14-18).
-Everyone further believes that true believers are individually and collectively supposed to present their bodies as a living sacrifice, holy and acceptable to God, as their proper spiritual worship (Romans 12:1).
-The sacrifice and Temple, therefore, have unified under the real presence of the Holy Spirit.
+That is why everyone also believes in the words of Paul: that true believers are individually and collectively the Temple of God (1 Corinthians 3:16-17, 6:19-20, 2 Corinthians 6:14-18).
+Everyone further believes, or at least they should, that true believers are individually and collectively supposed to present their bodies as a living sacrifice, holy and acceptable to God, as their proper spiritual worship (Romans 12:1).
+The Temple and sacrifices, therefore, have unified under the real presence of the Holy Spirit.

 But what differentiates a Baptist from, say, a Lutheran, or even, say, an Anglican from a Catholic, are questions of priority: Is our proper worship to present our bodies as a living sacrifice to God with Christ living through us or is it to partake in His sacrifice presented as the “true drink and true food” of Jesus Christ our Lord?
 (John 6:55) In other words, does the flesh and blood of Christ’s once for all sacrifice, presented as bread and wine, take priority over the body of Christ, the Temple of true believers who are presenting their bodies as living sacrifices?
 Which is the Church to emphasize: Communion as the sacrifice or you as the sacrifice?
 Is Communion supposed to only point to Christ’s once for all sacrifice or is Communion the embodiment of it?
 Or, in each case, is it a both/and?
 And how does that work, exactly?